 Telarray advisors primarily use strategic asset allocation with global diversification.
 It constructs portfolios with passive index funds, but when deemed appropriate, may employ a more active approach termed Telarray Trend (T2T), which involves underweighting or overweighting asset classes relative to their target weights.
 The firm does not use alternative asset classes such as managed futures, hedge funds, privately held real estate, precious metals or commodities.

 Located in Knoxville, Rather & Kittrell specializes in serving those who are going through transitions.
-Its clients include individuals, families, businesses, banks and pension and profit-sharing plans.
-About one-third of its individual clients are high net worth individuals, with the rest being non high net worth.
-The firm has an account minimum of $500,000.
+Its clients include individuals, families, businesses, banks, pensions, profit-sharing plans, charities, state governments and businesses.
+About 30% of its individual clients are high net worth individuals, with the rest being non-high-net-worth.
+The fee-based firm has an account minimum of $500,000.

-The firm manages more than $728.2 million in assets on both discretionary and non-discretionary bases.
-Its team includes seven certified financial planners (CFPs), one certified public accountant (CPA), one certified investment management analyst (CIMA) and one accredited investment fiduciary (AIF).
+The team at Rather & Kittrell includes a handful of certified financial planners (CFPs).
+Other certifications include certified public accountant (CPA), certified investment management analyst (CIMA) and accredited investment fiduciary (AIF).
 (Advisors may have multiple professional accreditations.)

 Rather & Kittrell Background

 Rather & Kittrell started in 2000 as a “two-desk business.”
 It’s indirectly owned (through RK Holdings, Inc.) by the firm's co-founders, Lytle Rather and Christian Kittrell.
 Both still work at the practice.
 Jeff Hall, Matt Grabeel and Greg McMurry are minority owners of RK Holdings, Inc.